Privacy, PODS and you

 There may also be some circumstances when the rights may be limited, for example if we are asked to delete data which we are required to keep by law, or as an administrative requirement.

-You can tell us at any time that you would prefer that we do not use your information for marketing purposes.
+You can tell us at any time that you would prefer that we do not use your information for marketing purposes, for example donor requests.
 If you would like to stop receiving news or product related emails from us, please contact us or use the ‘unsubscribe’ link provided in any of our email communications.
 We will stop sending them immediately.
-It should be noted that this will not stop you receiving booking or order confirmations, but may impact emails relating to online training courses.

 How to get in contact with us